nathanalexanderpage/ecotracker/readme.md

 ### Intro

-This intro section explains how to ensure the numbers you record will produce accurate measurements for your vehicles' fuel efficiency statistics. ***Without abiding by the guidelines set forth in this section, accurate fuel efficiency statistics can't be obtained!***
+This intro section explains how to ensure the numbers you record will produce accurate measurements for your vehicles' fuel efficiency statistics.
+***Warning: without abiding by the guidelines set forth in this section, accurate fuel efficiency statistics can't be obtained!***

 In order to calculate fuel economy of your vehicle (how many miles per gallon your car got) for any given distance we will need the following pieces of data:
 1. miles driven
 2. how much fuel was burned (in gallons)